MikeTaylor/scottkit/manual/reference.md

 =item `at` *ROOM*

-True if the player's current room is *ROOM*, which must be the name of a room defined somewhere in the `sac` file.
+True if the player's current room is *ROOM*, which must be the name of a room defined somewhere in the ScottKit file.

 =item `carried` *ITEM*

-True if the player is carrying *ITEM*, which must be the name of an item defined somewhere in the `sac` file.
+True if the player is carrying *ITEM*, which must be the name of an item defined somewhere in the ScottKit file.

 =item `here` *ITEM*